CarbonMC-CN/Pupil/README.md

 1. Install Forge for your Minecraft version
 2. Download the latest Pupil and Rubidium/Embedium jars
 3. Put them in your `mods` folder
-4. Launch the game, go to Options > Shader Packs, and load your favorite shader

 ## Reporting Issues